La-Hai-Nam/Raspi_Room-Quality-Station/source_code(obsolete)/Readme_EN.txt

 * | Info        :   Here is an English version of the documentation for your quick use.
 ******************************************************************************/
 This file is to help you use this routine.
-Since our OLED screens are getting more and more, it is not convenient for our maintenance, so all the OLED screen programs are made into one project.
+Since our oled screens are getting more and more, it is not convenient for our maintenance, so all the oled screen programs are made into one project.
 A brief description of the use of this project is here:

 1. Basic information: